lhr0909/jupyterlab-codex/README.md

 JupyterLab extension that unlocks the power of OpenAI's Codex Model.

-This extension is composed of a Python package named `jupyterlab_codex` for the server extension and a NPM package named `jupyterlab-codex` for the frontend extension.
+This extension is pre-built extension available on [PyPI](https://pypi.org/project/jupyterlab-codex/) named `jupyterlab-codex`
 ## Requirements

 * JupyterLab >= 3.0